ranbureand/sitefolio/_projects/the-detourist-100.markdown

 preview_image: 'the_detourist_100_00.png'

-excerpt: 'The website presents the Kuoni Annual Report 2010 and its one hundred quotations.'
+description: 'The website presents the Kuoni Annual Report 2010 and its one hundred quotations.'
 exordium: ''

 published: false